glouppe/info8006-introduction-to-ai/lecture5.md

 # Bayesian parameter learning

 With small datasets, maximum likelihood estimation can lead to overfitting.
+The MLE also does not provide a measure of uncertainty about the parameters.

 Instead we can treat parameter learning as a .bold[Bayesian inference] problem:
+- Make the parameters $\theta$ random variables and treat them as hidden variables.
 - Specify a **prior** distribution ${\bf P}(\theta)$ over the parameters.
 - Then, as data arrives, update our beliefs about the parameters to obtain the **posterior** distribution ${\bf P}(\theta|\mathbf{d})$.